so-press/awesome-site-template/README.md

 npx awesome-site-template
 ```

-The server watches your source files, rebuilds the site and reloads connected browsers whenever something changes.
-The default port is `3333` and can be overridden with the `PORT` environment variable.
+Watches your source files, rebuilds on change, and reloads the browser.
+Default port: `3333` (can be changed with `PORT` env var)

 ### Build for production